 - The title of the MC is exaggerated or shocking.

-- The Ads or SC distracts from the MC.
+- Ads or secondary content (SC) distracts from the MC.

 - There is an unsatisfying amount of website information or information about the creator of the MC for the purpose of the page (no good reason for anonymity).

-- A mildly negative reputation for a website or creator of the MC, based on extensive reputation research.
+- The website or the MC creator has a mildly negative reputation based on extensive reputation research.

-Hopefully you now fully understand the E-A-T concept and why it’s important.
+Hopefully, you now understand the E-A-T concept and why it’s important.

-Here are some best practices to follow when creating new content heading forward.
+Here are some best practices to follow when creating new content.

-1. Identify Your Authors with a Byline & Bio
+1. Identify Your Authors With A Byline And Bio

 Google’s guidelines advise creating articles with “journalistic professionalism.”